4321ba/MeloMIDI/README.md

 # MeloMIDI
 An interactive wave to midi editor, music transcription software.
-Work in progress, it can't save the converted audio yet, but visualization, playback, note placement, modification and removal, and conversion with options is working.
+Work in progress, but it can already save the converted audio; and visualization, playback, note placement, modification and removal, and conversion with options are also working.
 # Download
 Releases coming soonTM!
 If you're adventurous, you can clone the repository and open it in Godot 3.3+ (currently in Release Candidate).
 For Linux, you (hopefully) don't even need to compile spectrum_analyzer.cpp.